Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Simulation results

-\textbf{Eco-driving Performance:} The eco-driving performance of the proposed PA-DeePC approach is evaluated by examining the energy consumption of all vehicles across 576 simulation cases, as shown in Fig. \ref{fig_EnergyConsumption}.
-Given that these cases sufficiently represent nearly all possible HDV behaviors in real world, the effectiveness of PA-DeePC in improving eco-driving performance can be fully validated.
-To maintain consistency, the energy consumption of the PV is held constant at $2356.78$ kJ due to its fixed speed profile.
-Fig. \ref{fig_EnergyConsumption}b shows a significant decrease in energy consumption for each vehicle when compared to the PV.
-Additionally, the energy consumption of each vehicle remains relatively stable, indicating that the proposed PA-DeePC approach can effectively handle diverse human driver characteristics and deliver stable results.
-Table \ref{tab:EnergyConsumption1} and \ref{tab:EnergyConsumption2} provide a detailed comparison between the benchmark (OVM-based ACC algorithm with two sets various parameters) and PA-DeePC approach for each vehicle and all vehicles under different driving characteristics to further verify the energy improvement achieved by the proposed approach.
-According to the maximum, minimum, and mean energy improvement attained by utilizing the PA-DeePC approach, it is demonstrated that the proposed method can lead to greater energy savings.
-Specifically, when compared to the aggressive OVM, the average energy reduction achieved by the proposed approach is $9.16\%$, while HDV2 can save $12.69\%$.
-Even for the mild OVM, the maximum total energy consumption reduction attained by PA-DeePC is $6.16\%$, with an average energy improvement of $4.83\%$.
-Furthermore, the least improvement still yields a considerable $3.04\%$ reduction in energy consumption.
+\textbf{Eco-driving Performance:} The eco-driving performance is evaluated by examining the energy consumption of all vehicles across 576 simulation cases.
+Furthermore, when accounting for potential measurement inaccuracies in real-world applications, we introduce a Gaussian noise term $(w \in [-0.1, 0.1])$ into both the real-time spacing and velocities.
+Next, we present a comparison between the novel optimization framework and the conventional optimization framework, as depicted in Figure \ref{fig_EnergyConsumption}.
+The results demonstrate a notable reduction in energy consumption $(4.07\%)$ when compared to this baseline, underscoring the superior optimization achieved by the novel framework.
+Additionally, the energy consumption remains relatively stable, indicating that the proposed approach can effectively handle diverse human driver characteristics and deliver stable results.
+Then, Table \ref{tab:EnergyConsumption1} provides a detailed comparison for each vehicle compared with two baselines.
+Specifically, when compared to the aggressive OVM, the average energy reduction achieved by the proposed approach is $9.29\%$.
+For the mild OVM, the average energy consumption reduction attained by PA-DeePC is $4.97\%$.
 These findings highlight the potential of the proposed approach to enhance energy efficiency in mixed traffic.